WINNER: Fender Vintera ’50s Telecaster

 WE SAID A Strat-style guitar with a little more under the hood, the Chapman CAP10 is a must-try.

-1Gibson Les Paul Tribute
+Gibson Les Paul Tribute

 The Tribute’s maple neck and ‘ultra modern’ weight relief translate into an airy and enthusiastic performance that’s really appealing and although it lacks some of the midrange power of a solid-body, mahogany neck Lester, there’s plenty of sustain – and many guitarists today will prefer its breezier sound.

 Fender Vintera ’60s Jazzmaster Modified

 Where the ’50s Telecaster attempts to recreate the magic of the decade, the Modified Vintera guitars throw more modernity into the mix, as evidenced by the ’60s Jazzmaster.
 It shifts the vibrato tailpiece closer to the bridge, increasing the break angle and therefore sustain, while a modern ‘C’ neck profile and 9.5-inch fingerboard radius offer a less old-school playing experience.
+And don’t discount that rhythm circuit: it’s smooth and moody rather than muddy and hugely enjoyable into ambience as well as fuzz.

 WE SAID There’s a range of beguiling sounds on tap that are simultaneously classic and contemporary, with enough air in the pickups that they don’t sound overcooked.
-And don’t discount that rhythm circuit – it’s smooth and moody rather than muddy and hugely enjoyable into ambience as well as fuzz.

 Fender American Performer Stratocaster

 The Performer designs are mash-ups of various eras of Strat and Tele evolution, so this Strat is 1970s at the end of its oversized headstock, but its alder body and mint ’guard offer more of a 1960s persona.